Best Electric Car finance deals - April 2025

-If you're looking for electric car lease deals then you've come to the right place.
-We've rounded up the best finance deals the market has to offer when it comes to electric car leasing, plus our picks of the best PCPs, too.
+If you're looking for electric car finance deals then you've come to the right place.
+We've rounded up the best PCP deals on EVs the market has to offer.

 Electric cars continue to grow in popularity.
-But with question marks over long term battery life, leasing rather then buying an electric car could be a sensible option, at least in the short term.
+But with question marks over long term battery life, opting for a finance deal rather then buying an electric car could be a sensible option, at least in the short term.

 Despite concerns over range and charger availability, running an electric car really does make sense for a lot of drivers.
 Yes, you may need to think about how an EV will fit into your life, but provided you plan carefully and charge when rates are cheapest, electric car running costs are extremely low.
 Maintenance costs are generally affordable too, thanks to an electric car having fewer moving parts.